Olga de Meyer: Muse and writer

 Known for "her elusive combination of childlike innocence and soigné charm" and described as "tall and slender, with Venetian red hair", Olga de Meyer was muse and model to many artists, among them Jacques-Émile Blanche, James McNeill Whistler, James Jebusa Shannon, Giovanni Boldini, Walter Sickert, John Singer Sargent, and Paul César Helleu.
-Another of her artist admirers was Charles Conder, who was infatuated by Olga Caracciolo and painted her portrait; Aubrey Beardsley was part of her youthful circle as well.
+Another of her artist admirers was Charles Conder, who was infatuated with Olga Caracciolo and painted her portrait; Aubrey Beardsley was part of her youthful circle as well.
 Olga de Meyer also inspired characters in novels by Elinor Glyn and Ada Leverson.

 Of Olga's beauty, British novelist George Moore was unimpressed.
 As he commented to an admiring artist friend, "By Jove, you're all after the girl, a fine Mélisande for the stage, with her beautiful hair down to her heels.
 She's paintable, I admit, but as to one's daily use, I should rather have the mother than the child.
 Too slender for me ... you know my tastes."